 It’s not a secret that Google is omnipresent in the modern world.
 So Google’s attempts to penetrate into the sphere of education come as no surprise.
-About a year ago the company calmly expanded its presence in the sphere and today it increases its share at the educational goods market.
+About a year ago the company calmly expanded its presence in the sphere and today it increases its share in the educational goods market.

 Thanks to the Google Apps for Education program, which has been offered to schools for free and introduced by a number of them, Google makes it clear that the company is interested in this sphere.
 But up to this moment, the use of the program has been limited by cloud services.
 So with the release of Google Play for Education, the intentions of the company have become crystal clear, as the company has presented a service that will combine their best software and hardware and their app market.

-Initially, the company revealed the plans about turning their Play Store into a virtual classroom during the Google I/O conference in May.
+Initially, the company revealed the plans about turning its Play Store into a virtual classroom during the Google I/O conference in May.
 Now Google officially releases the service after a 5-month beta-testing made with the help of teachers and pupils from more than 50 schools.

 Good For Education And Good For Developers, Too

 In practice, Google Play for Education is intended for helping people to search for educational applications and for helping content providers to reach a wider audience.
-Not long ago Google made research among teachers and system administrators and found out that the main problem they want to solve with the help of Google is saving time.
+Not long ago Google made a research among teachers and system administrators and found out that the main problem they want to solve with the help of Google is saving time.
 In other words, being overloaded with busy schedules, they want to get instruments that will help to save time by assisting pupils in their studies and by creating new lesson standards.

-In order to meet the expectations, Google uses a two-side approach that combines software and hardware.
+In order to meet the expectations, Google uses a two-sided approach that combines software and hardware.
 It begins with the offer for schools to choose one of the three “ready for school use” Android tablets.
 The first one of them is Nexus, which shows that the company is ready to provide the latest and the best devices for this program.
 Other tablets are Asus Transformer Pad and HP Slate 8 Pro, which will be introduced into the program next year.

 Google says that with the help of Google Play for Education teachers will be able to find the apps “approved by teachers for teachers”.
-Teachers will be able to find approved apps by class, subjects or, what is even more important, by Common Core standards.
+Teachers will be able to find approved apps by class, subjects, or, what is even more important, by Common Core standards.
 The company will even pay some teachers for reviewing the apps and will mark such apps with a special sign.

 In order to minimize the efforts for launching the program, new tablets with Google Play for Education are created on the basis of Google Apps for Education.
 It means that pupils will be able to use their current Google accounts for identification without the necessity to register anew.
-Another key moment is that teachers when finding a necessary app, can instantly order the app without using their own credit cards and waiting for the compensation from school afterward.
+Another key moment is that teachers when finding a necessary app can instantly order the app without using their own credit cards and waiting for the compensation from the school afterward.

-From the other side, now schools and IT administrators will be able to organize classwork with tablets in a couple of several simple steps.
+On the other side, now schools and IT administrators will be able to organize classwork with tablets in a couple of several simple steps.
 After setting up the first device, administrators will be able to download the list of pupils from the existing system and add new tablets via the admin tablet.